 - Visit www.mass.gov/CovidHousingHelp to learn more about state financial aid programs for eligible households.

 - Call 2-1-1 to connect with housing resources.

 - Talk to your landlord or bank to create a plan.

 Unfortunately, during this time, there is a greater risk of people trying to run scams.
 Here are a few tips that you should keep in mind:

-- Do not respond to texts, emails, or calls requesting your personal information in exchange for a COVID-19 stimulus check.
-COVID-19 economic impact checks will be delivered based on 2018 or 2019 tax return information, so no action is required for most people.
+- Do not respond to unsolicited texts, emails or calls requesting your personal information in exchange for a vaccine/booster, home testing kit, or PPE.

 - Research any charities or crowdfunding sites soliciting donations in connection with COVID-19 before giving.
 An organization may not be legitimate even if it uses words like “CDC” or “government” in its name.